Retrofit monitoring solutions for factories

 Another use case we can think of is what we had proposed for a large manufacturing firm in South East Asia.
 They wanted to monitor their flywheel energy storage system for anomalies.
 The client wanted to check for overheating in the flywheel’s rotating assembly, they also wanted to track the rotation speed and check for excess vibration in five axis active magnetic bearing system and the noise levels.

-Wireless low-energy Bluetooth sensors were implanted in the flywheel to obtain real-time data.
-Our visualization tool checked constantly for any sudden variations in the above-mentioned parameters and pushed the alerts when necessary.
+Our data visualisation tool displays and alerts and notifications of any sudden variations in the above mentioned operational parameters.
 The same client also wanted to track energy monitoring and excess vibration in their robotic arms, metal press and welding rig in their assembly station.
 This was also achieved by putting in a wireless energy monitoring module which also comprised of a vibration sensor.
 The data coming from all the machines were then integrated through our industrial gateways and pushed to the cloud for analytical purposes.

 The production area is like the sanctum sanctorum for most factory workers.
 It is indeed the business area of the plant and is crucial to maintain it in a safe and healthy state.
 The production area is also supposed to be filled with machines, workers and mobility equipment.
 There would be forklifts, mixers, boilers, tanks, pallets and what not inside the perimeter.
 Most of the prospects we met were really interested in preventive maintenance and wireless condition monitoring using low cost of ownership sensors.